Types of Window Opening: A Complete Guide to Window Styles and Functions

 - Variations: Often paired with awning or fixed windows for a custom look.

-Choosing the Right Window Opening Type for Your Home
+How Do You Choose the Right Window Opening Type for Your Home?

 When selecting the besttypes of window openingfor your home, consider the following factors: